Anshu creates history, becomes first Indian woman wrestler to reach World Ch'ship final | Sports-Games

 India has only one world Champion in Sushil till date and Anshu can create another history on Thursday.

 Anshu's win also ensured India's first medal from this edition of the event.
 Anshu was clever with her moves.
 At least thrice, she effected take-down moves from the left of Vynnyk and finished the bout with an exposure move.
 The Nidani girl started competing in the senior circuit only from last year and has made a steady progress since then.
-She also had qualified for the Tokyo Olympics.
 Earlier, she was hardly troubled by Kazakhstan's Nilufar Raimova, whom she beat by technical superiority and later outwitted Mongolia's Davaachimeg Erkhembayar 5-1 in the quarterfinals.

 Seasoned Sarita Mor shocked defending champion Linda Morais 8-2 in her opening bout and beat Germany's Sandra Paruszewski 3-1 in the quarterfinals.
 Up against the reigning European champion from Bulgaria Bilyana Zhivkova Duodova, Sarita fought her heart out but lost 0-3.
 She will now fight for a bronze.